 Want something that will make packing easier?
 Who doesn't?

 eBags packing cubes have handles, so I use them like mini-suitcases.
-On one weekend road trip, I ran out of space in the suitcase for shoes, so I put them in a large packing cube and tossed them in the van separately.
+On one road trip, I ran out of space in the suitcase for shoes, so I put them in a large packing cube and tossed them in the van separately.

 Our tent space was limited and our van was parked a few steps away on a camping trip at Bryce Canyon National Park.
 I filled our large suitcase with one large packing cube for the family for each day.
 Instead of bringing all of the clothes into the tent, we just grabbed the one or two cubes we needed.
 Clean clothes came in the tent and dirty clothes went out every day.
 This method kept the tent clutter down.